swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 ## Proposed solution

-Implement the `debugDescription` requirement of `CustomDebugDescription`, that produces the output described above, on a best effort basis.
+Implement the `debugDescription` requirement of `CustomDebugStringConvertible`, that produces the output described above, on a best effort basis.

 ## Detailed design

-### Implementation of `CustomDebugDescription`
+### Implementation of `CustomDebugStringConvertible`

 Much like the `_project` functions currently implemented in `KeyPath.swift`, this function would loop through the keypath's buffer, handling each segment as follows: